Difegue/TVC-16/content/068-yonderu.md

 This game is actually the **first time** you can submit [ratings](https://diy.tvc-16.science/surveys) for WWDIY content without using a Wii with DIY Showcase!
 It's pretty fun being able to stretch the lifetime of a game like this utterly beyond what it was designed to do.
 ![A DSi and a Playdate both reading the tutorial comic -- i actually used mspaint's new remove background feature for the blur on this and was pleasantly surprised](images/doujinsoft/yonderu.jpg)
-While the Playdate is a nice fit for this kind of pick-up-and-play <sub>(or is it pick-up-and-read?)</sub> content, I did have to rework a few bits of the experience for it to work on Panic's 1-bit console;
+While the Playdate is a great fit for this kind of pick-up-and-play <sub>(or is it pick-up-and-read?)</sub> content, I did have to rework a few bits of the experience for it to work on Panic's 1-bit console;

 The comic iconography has mostly been redrawn, and I used some MacPaint patterns to replace the colors that comic creators can use for their covers in the original game.
 It gives quite a different vibe from the original!
 ![A comic cover in the OG NDS game, and how it looks in Yonderu.](images/doujinsoft/yd_covers.png)